AI-Powered

 ACCURACY Stress Level Accuracy: 83% Specificity: 71% What does this mean?
 An accuracy rate of 83% and a specificity rate of 71% mean that the AI algorithm has a moderate level of performance in measuring stress levels by scanning your face.
 The accuracy rate of 83% indicates that the AI algorithm correctly identified stress levels 83% of the time.
 This means that in 17% of cases, the algorithm may have incorrectly identified the stress level.
 While an 83% accuracy rate may seem high, it is important to note that it still leaves room for potential errors.
 The specificity rate of 71% means that the AI algorithm correctly identified non-stressful situations (true negatives) 71% of the time.
 This means that in 29% of cases, the algorithm may have identified a non-stressful situation as stressful (false positives).
 Overall, an accuracy rate of 83% and a specificity rate of 71% indicate that the AI algorithm has some level of effectiveness in measuring stress levels through facial scanning.
 Research and testing is ongoing to improvethe accuracy and reduce the potential for false positives for this algorithm.

-Track results, monitor trends, effortlessly.
+Track results and trends, effortlessly.

 When you use Helfie AI to measure your vital signs, every reading is automatically recorded and mapped in an easy-to-follow chart.
 Our AI can help you interpret the data, giving you important insights into your general health